-Maybe we are scared to hear that bipolar isn’t something that we recover from at this time.
+Maybe we are scared to hear that bipolar isn’t something that we—or those we love with bipolar—can recover from at this time.
 One day, there will be genetic help, and we will be able to end this illness.
 I believe this with all of my heart.
 For now, the goal is to manage the illness in a way that allows for fewer mood swings, in terms of duration and intensity.
 This is our success.

-If you struggle to manage bipolar, this is normal.
+If you or someone you care about struggles to manage bipolar, this is normal.
 It’s why you’re on a website devoted to bipolar disorder management!
 You aren’t weak if you can’t “recover” from bipolar.
 The goal is to have a plan that is stronger than the mood swings.
 This is possible.
 I am not a negative person.
 I am an optimist.
 It’s amazing that we can use a plan to manage our mood swings.
 Recovery is simply a different topic.
-For us?
-I believe it’s all about management and focusing on reducing the intensity of mood swings and making sure they are shorter and shorter each time.
+For us, I believe it’s all about management and focusing on reducing the intensity of mood swings and making sure they are shorter and shorter each time.